SatoryKono/ChEMBL_data_acquisition/README.md

    to produce a second export.
 4. Compare the resulting files (the helper computes SHA256 digests for CSVs and `.meta.yaml` sidecars).
 Any mismatch indicates a determinism regression.
+5. In read-only environments rely on
+   `python scripts/check_determinism.py --dry-run`.
+The helper hashes the combined stdout/stderr logs from two consecutive runs and prints `Dry-run log hash check: matched` when the execution plan is deterministic.

 The log contract above ensures both executions append to the same `<program>_<YYYYMMDD>.log` file, making it straightforward to diff the emitted